hunterhector/EvmEval/README.md

     Event mention scorer, which conducts token based scoring, system and gold standard files should follows the token-based format.

+    The validator will exit at status 255 if any errors are found, validation logs will be written at the same directory of the validator with "errlog" as extension.

     optional arguments:
       -h, --help            show this help message and exit -s SYSTEM, --system SYSTEM